EmmaGoodliffe/transcribe-stt/README.md

    > File > Import > Audio...
 1. Select all
    > Select > All
-1. Convert to mono if stereo
+1. Convert to mono if necessary
    > Tracks > Mix > Mix Stereo Down to Mono
 1. Optionally change sample rate (and remember it for later)
    > Tracks > Resample...